Registering with Accessibility Services

 Print or download the PDF version of the required medical or psychological documentation form.
 This form must be filled out by a qualified medical professional (ie. registered psychologist, treating family doctor, specialized health professional).

-- Complete the Glendon Accessibility Student Questionnaire and attach your required medical or psychological documentation directly to the questionnaire.
-Your questionnaire and documentation will be directly sent to the AWC Centre.
+- Complete the Glendon Accessibility Registration Form and attach your required medical or psychological documentation directly to the questionnaire.
+Your registration form and documentation will be directly sent to the AWC Centre.

-- Once we have received your questionnaire and required documentation, you will be contacted within 3 to 4 business days to schedule your intake appointment.
+- Once we have received your registration form and required documentation, you will be contacted within 3 to 4 business days to schedule your intake appointment.
 Please note that during certain periods of the year, the wait time for an appointment can be up to 2 to 3 weeks.

-- The initial appointment will take about one and a half (1.5) hours, at which time you will discuss academic accommodations and sign any necessary paperwork.
+- The initial appointment will take about two (2) hours, at which time you will discuss academic accommodations and sign any necessary paperwork.

 Please arrive 15 minutes in advance to begin the intake process.